 The IRS assesses a fine of $250 per 1099-MISC not issued when a company intentionally disregards the reporting regulation.
-This would have been a staggering penalty if the IRS enforced against Citibank.
-Citibank issued the 1099’s not out of clear IRS guidance but out of financial fear of other IRS rules.
+This would have been a staggering penalty if the IRS enforced this fine against Citibank.
+Citibank issued the 1099’s, not out of clear IRS guidance, but out of financial fear of other IRS rules.

 Other U.S. credit cardholders took a different approach.
 They treated the rewards as a rebate rather than a payout.
 A rebate is just a price reduction on the price of goods sold.
-Rebates aren’t reported as income, thus no 1099 forms.
+Rebates aren’t reported as income, thus no 1099 forms were issued or necessary.

 If crypto credit card rewards are treated as rebates, then there is no income tax on the receipt of the coins.

 The coins would have a cost basis of the fair market value in USD on the date that you receive unrestricted ownership of the coins.
 These coins do not need to be reported on your tax return.

 Crypto rewards reported on a 1099 are considered payouts.

 If the credit card company issues a Form 1099 on the rewards, the rewards must be treated as a payout and reported as income.
 Foreign entities are not required to issue 1099-MISC forms to U.S. taxpayers, however.
 A taxpayer can be sure not to receive a 1099 if using a foreign credit card.

 What makes the entity foreign?